openstack/keystone/doc/source/admin/token-provider.rst

 .. warning::

-    UUID, PKI, PKIZ, and Fernet tokens are all bearer tokens.
+    UUID and Fernet tokens are both bearer tokens.
 They must be protected from unnecessary disclosure to prevent unauthorized access.